Gerald Talbot: Maine House of Representatives

 Talbot was also the first Black chair of a legislative committee (he chaired the Human Resources Committee for two terms) and the first Black speaker pro-tem of the Maine House of Representatives.
 He served three terms, ending in 1978.

 In order to keep his insurance and contract with his job at Gannett Publishing, Talbot was required to work at least five hours each night at the printing company while he served in the Legislature.
-In a 2001 interview, Talbot described leaving Portland for Augusta around 7:00 am, returning anywhere from 6:30-9.00 pm, and then working a five-hour shift at Gannett before returning home to sleep.
+In a 2001 interview, Talbot described leaving Portland for Augusta around 7:00 am, returning anywhere from 6:30–9:00 pm, and then working a five-hour shift at Gannett before returning home to sleep.

-Talbot sponsored the first gay rights legislation in Maine, the 1977 "Sexual or Affectional Preference" (1977) amendment to the Maine Human Rights Act, and "An Act to Prohibit the Use of Offensive Names for Geographic Features and Other Places in the State of Maine," which passed, eliminating the n-word from a dozen place names in the state.
-Other notable legislation of Talbot's addressed conditions and treatment for migrant workers, indigenous tribal sovereignty, fair housing, and recognizing Martin Luther King, Jr. day as a state holiday.
+Talbot sponsored the first gay rights legislation in Maine, the 1977 "Sexual or Affectional Preference" (1977) amendment to the Maine Human Rights Act, and "An Act to Prohibit the Use of Offensive Names for Geographic Features and Other Places in the State of Maine", which passed, eliminating the n-word from a dozen place names in the state.
+Other notable legislation of Talbot's addressed conditions and treatment for migrant workers, indigenous tribal sovereignty, fair housing, and recognizing Martin Luther King Jr. Day as a state holiday.

 Post-legislature

-Talbot served on the Maine State Board of Education from 1980–84 and was the chair during his final year.
+Talbot served on the Maine State Board of Education 1980–1984 and was the chair during his final year.
 He was also a member of the New England States Board of Education Commission during that time.
-He also served on the Maine Vocational Technical Institute’s Board of Trustees, the Board of Trustees of the University of New England, the Maine State Committee on Aging; and on the Minority Affairs committee for the American Association of Retired Persons (AARP) on both the local and national levels.
+He also served on the Maine Vocational Technical Institute's Board of Trustees, the Board of Trustees of the University of New England, the Maine State Committee on Aging, and the Minority Affairs committee for the American Association of Retired Persons (AARP) on both the local and national levels.
 Talbot joined the Muskie Board of Visitors at the University of Southern Maine in 1990.

 Personal life

 Talbot and Anita Cummings were married in 1954, while Talbot was still in the Army.
-The Talbots have four daughters, Sharon Renee Verloo, Rachel Talbot Ross, Regina Phillips, and Robin Talbot.
+The Talbots have four daughters: Sharon Renee Verloo, Rachel Talbot Ross, Regina Phillips, and Robin Talbot.
 While she was at Smith College in 1978, Sharon Talbot worked for Edmund Muskie while he was chair of the Senate budget committee.
 Rachel Talbot Ross was elected to the Maine House of Representatives from Portland in 2016, 2018, 2020 and 2022.
 After the 2022 election, Rachel was elected Speaker of the Maine House of Representatives by her peers in the Maine House, becoming the first African-American to hold that position.
+In 2024, she was elected to the Maine State Senate.
 Regina Phillips is an adjunct professor of social work at University of Southern Maine, a nonprofit co-founder and a grant writer and community engagement coordinator for the Westbrook school department.
 In 2022, Regina was elected to the Portland City Council.